Frequently Asked Questions

-Examination sessions are available to university and high school students, as well as to any member of the general public (French instructors, government employees, etc.) who is interesting in obtaining certification of their skills in French as a second language.
+In Newfoundland and Labrador the diploma is available to high school students, postsecondary students, and to members of the general public.
+(French teachers, government employees, etc.) who are interested in obtaining certification of their skills in French as a second language.

 Why should I take these examinations?

 Upon successful completion of the examination you are awarded the Diplôme d'études de langue Française, a diploma that is valid for life and is recognized worldwide.
-These certifications add value to résumés, as a continuously growing number of administrative bodies, employers and educational institutions recognize it as a measure of French as a second language proficiency.
+The diploma adds value to resumés, as a continuously growing number of administrative bodies, employers and educational institutions recognize the diploma as a measure of French language proficiency.

 The Newfoundland and Labrador English School District requires the DELF B2 diploma: